Overcoming Online Identity Verification Challenges

 Online identity verification has become a basic necessity for everyday life.
-Consumers today might even expect to upload a picture of their driver’s license or answer security questions before creating a new account.
-But once they’ve made contact, consumers also expect companies to quickly and accurately identify them across multiple visits.1
+Consumers today might expect to upload a picture of their driver’s license or answer security questions before creating a new account.
+And it’s crucial to them — 63% say it’s extremely or very important for businesses to be able to recognize them online.

-While 82 percent of organizations have a consumer recognition strategy, moving from strategy to action and then getting the desired result isn’t easy.2 That’s particularly true when you’re working to create seamless experiences for customers while fighting increasingly sophisticated fraudsters.
+While many organizations have a consumer recognition strategy, moving from strategy to action and then getting the desired result isn’t easy.
+That’s particularly true when you’re working to create seamless experiences for customers while fighting increasingly sophisticated fraudsters.

 Why is online identity verification challenging?